Applying for a course at NTU

 Unconditional offer holders considering an apprenticeship

 It is understandable that there may be some uncertainty around apprenticeships in the current climate.
-Unconditional offer holders have until Friday 24 September 2021 to enrol onto their course.
+Please contact us if you have any concerns or queries regarding your course.

 Transfer to NTU or defer your place

 You can apply to transfer to NTU by submitting a UCAS application.

 If you would like to join us in the 2nd or 3rd year, you will need to select the ‘point of entry’ option on your UCAS application.

 Once we receive your application, we will ask for a breakdown of the modules you have already studied.
 These will be assessed by an academic for content and compatibility.
 They will then determine if you are suitable for advanced entry or if we can make you an offer to start in year 1.

 You can defer your place at NTU by one academic year.
 If you are requesting to defer for the second time, you should withdraw your existing application and reapply for your chosen year of entry.
 If you would like to defer, please contact us.